davheld/driving_website_mirror/pages/papers.rst

         <span class="papertitle">Combining 3D Shape, Color, and Motion for Robust Anytime Tracking</span> <BR>
         <span class="authors"> David Held, Jesse Levinson, Sebastian Thrun, Silvio Savarese.</span> <BR>
         <span class="meeting">Robotics: Science and Systems (RSS),</span>&nbsp;<span class="year">2014.</span> <BR>
-        <span class="summary">Although object tracking has been studied for decades, real-time tracking algorithms often suffer from low accuracy and poor robustness when confronted with difficult, real-world data.
-We present a tracker that combines 3D shape, color (when available), and motion cues to accurately track moving objects in real-time.
-Our tracker allocates computational effort based on the shape of the posterior distribution.
-Starting with a coarse approximation to the posterior, the tracker successively refines this distribution, increasing in tracking accuracy over time.
-The tracker can thus be run for any amount of time, after which the current approximation to the posterior is returned.
-Even at a minimum runtime of 0.7 milliseconds, our method outperforms all of the baseline methods of similar speed by at least 10%.
-If our tracker is allowed to run for longer, the accuracy continues to improve, and it continues to outperform all baseline methods.
-Our tracker is thus anytime, allowing the speed or accuracy to be optimized based on the needs of the application.
+        <span class="summary">Improving on our ICRA 2013 paper, this new approach enables real-time probabilistic object tracking.
+Now, computational time is allocated dynamically according to the shape of the track’s posterior distribution.
+The algorithm is “anytime”, allowing speed or accuracy to be optimized based on the needs of the application.
+We currently use this method to track all dynamic obstacles seen by our autonomous vehicle, in real-time, with significantly improved accuracy compared to our previous Kalman-filter based approach.
         </span>
     </p>
     <p>